openproblems-bio/openproblems/website/content/results/multimodal_data_integration.md

  css_class = ""

 +++
+Several recently described technologies allow for simultaneous measurement of different aspects of cell state.
+For example, [sci-CAR](https://doi.org/10.1126/science.aau0730) jointly profiles RNA expression and chromatin accessibility on the same cell and [CITE-seq](https://doi.org/10.1038/nmeth.4380) measures surface protein abundance and RNA expression from each cell.
+However, these joint profiling methods have several tradeoffs compared to unimodal measurements.

+Joint methods can be more expensive or lower throughput or more noisy than measuring a single modality at a time.
+Therefore it is useful to develop methods that are capable of integrating measurements of the same biological system but obtained using different technologies.

+Here the goal is to match measurements acquired for the same cell without using the cell barcodes that link the two measurements.

 | metric   |      value | method     | task                        | dataset             |
 |:---------|-----------:|:-----------|:----------------------------|:--------------------|
 | knn_auc  | 0.00298303 | procrustes | Multimodal Data Integration | scicar_cell_lines   |